 To ensure compliance under Senate Order 13, the Domestic Family and Sexual Violence Commission is required to publish a list of contracts entered into with a total contract value of $100,000 or more (GST inclusive) and that:

-have been entered into between 1 January 2024 and 31 December 2024.
+Have been entered into between 1 January 2025 to 31 December 2025.

 The accountable authority of the Domestic Family and Sexual Violence Commission has assured that the listed contracts do not contain any inappropriate confidentiality provisions.

-The estimated cost of complying with the Senate Order for the Family, Domestic and Sexual Violence Commission was approximately $136.
+The estimated cost of complying with the Senate Order for the Family, Domestic and Sexual Violence Commission was approximately $202.
 General overhead costs are included in this figure.

 Audit and Risk Committee